godotengine/godot-docs/classes/class_projectsettings.rst

 Description
 -----------

 Contains global variables accessible from everywhere.
-Use the normal :ref:`Object<class_object>` API, such as "ProjectSettings.get(variable)", "ProjectSettings.set(variable,value)" or "ProjectSettings.has(variable)" to access them.
+Use "ProjectSettings.get_setting(variable)", "ProjectSettings.set_setting(variable,value)" or "ProjectSettings.has_setting(variable)" to access them.
 Variables stored in project.godot are also loaded into ProjectSettings, making this object very useful for reading custom game configuration options.

 Member Function Description
 ---------------------------